tum-ei-eda/mlonmcu/resources/pycharm/.run/README.md

 - Open the mlonmcu folder as a project in PyCharm.
   The run configuration will be automatically searched and loaded by PyCharm

-- Select the right python interpreter (the path to the virtual environment or the path to a conda environment) for this project in PyCharm, create a new one if it does not exist.
+- Select the right python interpreter (the path to a virtual environment or the path to a conda environment) for this project in PyCharm, create a new one if it does not exist.

 - Install the mlonmcu project as an editable project using the following command in the terminal in the PyCharm ide.
     ```